DerekLi06/BentoVision/README.md

 ## AWS Deployment

-This model is dockerized and contained as a microservice through AWS EC2 and Lambda, and exposed for use through Amazon's API Gateway.
+This model is dockerized and contained as a microservice through AWS ECR and Lambda, and exposed for use through Amazon's API Gateway.
 This model's deployment is hosted on Netlify and can be found in this link below.